Brunch & Batter

 This beetroot salad can be customized to your liking.
 Here are a few suggestions to try:

-1. Tomatoes- Tomatoes and beets go well together.
+• Tomatoes- Tomatoes and beets go well together.
 Cut up some cherry tomatoes and add them to the salad.
+Better yet, add these roasted cherry tomatoes!

-2. Cheese- Mix up the cheese.
-Goat cheese, parmesan or ricotta salata are great choices.
+• Cheese- Mix up the cheese.
+Goat cheese, parmesan, or ricotta salata are great choices.

-3. Tarragon- If you don't have tarragon, substitute with fresh thyme in the dressing.
+• Tarragon- If you don't have tarragon, substitute it with fresh thyme in the dressing.

-4. Nuts or seeds- Try walnuts, almonds or hazelnuts.
+• Nuts or seeds- Try walnuts, almonds, or hazelnuts.
 Like seeds?
 Pumpkin or sunflower seeds add texture.

-5. Other flavors- Try adding other veggies such as cucumbers or radishes for extra crunch.
+• Veggies- Try adding other veggies, such as cucumbers or radishes, for extra crunch.

 There is no wrong way to serve this delicious summertime salad.
 Eat it alone or as a side dish with your favorite lunch.

-As a side salad, it pairs wonderfully with sandwiches, like this summery strawberry BLT, or serve it alongside some scrambled eggs for a complete meal.
+As a side salad, it pairs wonderfully with sandwiches, such as this summery strawberry BLT, or serve it alongside some scrambled eggs for a complete meal.

 Eye-level view of golden beet salad in a white bowl on a wood surface.